Best No Annual Fee Credit Cards of 2018

 Rewards: 1.5% cash back on all purchases

-Chase Bank offers its own products that sport the lack of an annual fee.
+Chase Bank offers its own no annual fee credit cards.
 One of the first and foremost examples is the Chase Freedom Unlimited Credit Card.
-Chase beneficiaries in need of a low cost card with cash back benefits would do well to look into this credit card.
+Chase beneficiaries in need of a low-cost card with benefits would do well to look into this credit card.

-A general cash back rate of 1.5% is offered on day-to-day purchases that are made with the Chase Freedom Unlimited Credit Card.
-These rewards cannot expire so long as the cardholder has the account open, and there is no limit on rewards, hence the term “Unlimited.”
+A general rate of 1.5% back is offered on day-to-day purchases that are made with the Chase Freedom Unlimited card.
+These earnings cannot expire so long as the cardholder has the account open, and there is no limit, hence the term “unlimited.”

-There is no annual fee with this card, but it deserves mentioning some of the other low cost fees.
+There is no annual fee with this card, but it does have other low-cost fees.
 The transaction fees are standard.
-Balance transfers are charged $5 or 5% depending on which value is greater.
+Balance transfers are charged $5 or 5%, depending on which value is greater.
 Cash advances are subject to a fee of either $10 or 5%.
-On top of these transaction fees, there is an additional foreign transaction fee of 3%.
+On top of these fees, there is an additional foreign transaction fee of 3%.
 The maximum late payment and returned payment fee is $37.

-The Chase Freedom Unlimited Card makes its name as a low cost credit card with low a APR.
-Both balance transfer and regular purchase APRs are set at 0% for the first fifteen months with the card.
-When this introductory period ends, the APR ranges from 14.24% to 23.24%.
-Both of the APRs for cash advances and overdraft advances are 25.24%.
+The Chase Freedom Unlimited card makes its name as a low-cost credit card with a low APR.
+Both balance transfer and regular purchase APRs are 0% for the first 15 months with the card.
+When this introductory period ends, the APR ranges from 16.49%–25.24%.
+The APR for cash advances and overdraft advances is 26.49%.

-Overall, the Chase Freedom Unlimited Credit Card has some good benefits that are not all that special, but it makes its name with extremely low APR offers and no annual fee.
-At the end of the day, it is definitely a good choice for anyone in need of a low-cost, cash back credit card.
+The Chase Freedom Unlimited card has some good general benefits, but it stands out with extremely low APR offers and no annual fee.
+At the end of the day, this card is good for anyone in need of a low-cost credit card with no annual fee.